 Setting Projected Light Parameters#

-Parameters of the projected light can be adjusted in the Node tab of the Parameters window.
-It includes both the common parameters and the parameters specific for the projected light source.
+Parameters of Light Projected can be adjusted in the Node tab of the Parameters window.
+It contains both the common parameters and the parameters specific for Light Projected source.
 The specific ones are described below.

 |Field of view||

 A field of view of Light Projected.
 This parameter defines the angle of the light clipping in range from 1 (only a very narrow segment is illuminated) to 175 degrees (the whole hemisphere is lit).

 The near clipping plane that truncates the light pyramid to necessary extent.
 This parameter adjusts the distance relative pyramid vertex for cutting off the top surface.
 The default 0.1 fits to represent a very small snip emitting the light.

 The type of texture used to define light distribution: